retrocomputacion/retrobbs/docs/readme.md

  * Localization
  * User preferences
  * Custom logout sequence, similar to the login one
+ * BBS/User statistics displayer

 ---
 # 6.1 Known bugs/issues

   * Config file parser doesnt check for errors, a badly built config.ini will cause a crash on startup.
   * If updating from v0.10, the messages already existing in the oneliners.json file will have the wrong encoding.
 New messages will display correctly.
+  * SID files that use the hard restart technique will sound wrong or not play at all.

 ---